 If you will be changing planes, find out if you will be charged additional special item fees for each flight or only once for the entire itinerary.

 Note: Since it’s unrealistic to list these fees for every airline that AirTreks books, we leave this duty to the client transporting these items.
-Here’s our list of airline phone numbers for your convenience.

 Since the airlines have finally recognized the revenue-generating power of checked baggage fees, paying for checked bags is now a way of life for many flyers.